tmatic-trading/crypto-platform/README.md

 Parameters
 ----------
 side: str
     The Sell or Buy side of the order.
+If this parameter is omitted, all orders are returned.
 descend: bool
     If omitted, the data is sorted in ascending order by the value of ``transactTime``.
 If True, descending order is returned.